 Snow Safety at Discovery

-Discovery has it all for any style skier, whether you are taking your first ride on the Jubilee or needing that adrenaline rush down the Limelight Bowl.
+Discovery has it all for any style skier, whether you are taking your first ride on Jubilee or needing that adrenaline rush down the Limelight Bowl.
 Along with all the beginner to intermediate to double black diamond terrain, skiing is and can be dangerous.
 It is your responsibility to know your limits based on your abilities.
 Please don’t attempt to ski extreme terrain unless you are able and proficient.
 If you fall you must be able to immediately arrest your slide and proceed down the mountain.
 Skiing on extreme terrain when you are not capable can cause serious injury to yourself and others.
 This action may cause you to lose your lift ticket.

 Your Responsibility Code